-So–you may be a known diabetic, or just found out you didn’t pass the glucose test, so now labeled GESTATIONAL DIABETIC(which means we don’t have any sign that you were pregnant before the pregnancy).
+So–you may be a known diabetic, or just found out you didn’t pass the glucose test, so you are now labeled GESTATIONAL DIABETIC(which means we don’t have any sign that you were pregnant before the pregnancy).
 Let’s all hope it goes away after the baby is born!
 But be warned that being a ‘gestational diabetic’ puts you at risk for diabetes down the road!

-You will need to be checked again at your 6 week post partum visit to make sure you are no still diabetic!
+You will need to be checked again at your 6 week post partum visit to make sure you are not still diabetic!